-The Family and Medical Leave Act (FMLA) is designed to help employees balance their work and family responsibilities by allowing them to take reasonable, job-protected, unpaid leave for certain qualifying reasons.
+The Family and Medical Leave Act is designed to help employees balance their work and family responsibilities by allowing them to take reasonable, job-protected, unpaid leave for certain qualifying reasons.

 - Determine employee FMLA eligibility

-- Track federal, state, and company-specific leave policies
+- Track federal, state, and company-specific leave

-- Maintain family medical leave records
+- Maintain family and medical leave records

 9 Simple Steps to Successful FMLA Communication